wuxc/pywin32doc/md/win32gui.md

   - [SelectObject](win32gui.md#win32guiselectobject)

-    Selects an object into the specified device context (DC).
-The new object replaces the previous object of the same type.&nbsp;
+    Selects an object into the specified device context \(DC\)\.
+The new object replaces the previous object of the same type\.&nbsp;

   - [GetCurrentObject](win32gui.md#win32guigetcurrentobject)